top of page

 Education

-The Committee on Education
+The Committee on Education:

-5. Seek to stimulate school attendance;
+5. Seeks to stimulate school attendance;

-7. Investigate the effects of standardized and high-stakes testing practices;
+7. Investigates the effects of standardized and high-stakes testing practices;

-8. Teacher certification;
+8. Promotes teacher certification;

-9. Promote parental involvement in education; and
+9. Promotes parental involvement in education; and

 Meetings: Second Wednesday of the month, 5:30pm - 6:30pm